Is Tesco's carbon footprint getting footsore?

+CO² labelling is the rain of yesterday.
+Pragmatically speaking, calculating the carbon footprints of every product is more than difficult, it is a fata morgana.
 So no hope for those consumers who expect the retailer to give them some orientation regarding product choices?

 Sustainability requires considerable systemic thought and the setting of priorities (e.g. water depletion, labour exploitation).
 It also requires understanding whole processes and a clear commitment to a continuous process of learning and transparency!

 We are actually talking about a dilemma.
-The dilemma of sustainability is always the same: Whenever one asks what the best route is, every answer starts with "it depends".
+The dilemma of sustainability is always the same: Whenever one asks what the best route is, every answer starts with 'it depends'.
 There is no one single standard solution, and there are multiple challenges.

 Do you believe that retailers should try to take the lead in environmental causes?